Skip to main content

 success: bool # Whether invocation succeeded

-bot_id: Optional[str] # Bot key
+agent_key: Optional[str] # Agent key

 invocation_id: Optional[str] # Unique invocation ID